Language + Questioning = Communication

 These three words sit at the heart of our curriculum.

 Children need to have:

 We achieve this by using the principles of Philosophy for Children to become: critical, creative, caring and collaborative thinkers; this will allow our children to become good communicators which is an essential life skill.

-This term we are using ‘The Polar Express’ by Chris Van Allsburg as the stimulus for our English.
+After half term we will be reading ‘The Polar Express’ by Chris Van Allsburg as the stimulus for our English.
 The plot is about: When a doubting young boy takes an extraordinary train ride to the North Pole, he embarks on a journey of self-discovery that shows him that the wonder of life never fades for those who believe.
 We will also read 'Jumanji' The plot is about: Thirty years ago, Peter and Judy first found the game - Jumanji - with the instructions that once the game is started, it must be finished or it will go on forever.